soedinglab/metaeuk/README.md

 [ ![Codeship Status for soedinglab/metaeuk](https://app.codeship.com/projects/07a9f310-7bb9-0136-3e65-3e3f6cc64c07/status?branch=master)](https://app.codeship.com/projects/300789)

 MetaEuk is a modular toolkit designed for large-scale gene discovery and annotation in eukaryotic metagenomic contigs.
 Metaeuk combines the fast and sensitive homology search capabilities of [MMseqs2](https://github.com/soedinglab/MMseqs2) with a dynamic programming procedure to recover optimal exons sets.
 It reduces redundancies in multiple discoveries of the same gene and resolves conflicting gene predictions on the same strand.
 MetaEuk is GPL-licensed open source software that is implemented in C++ and available for Linux and macOS.
 The software is designed to run on multiple cores.
-MetaEuk was used to create a catalog of protein coding genes of marine eukaryotes based on Tara Oceans 912 metagenomics samples.

 Levy Karin E, Mirdita M and Soeding J. MetaEuk – sensitive, high-throughput gene discovery and annotation for large-scale eukaryotic metagenomics. submitted, 2019.